Sweet Potato Black Bean Burgers

 Ingredient Substitutions

 • Spices.
 You can customize the spices to your tastes.
-If you don’t keep Italian Seasoning on hand, dried oregano or basil is a great substitute.
+Dried oregano or basil are good substitutes for Italian seasoning.

 • Oats.
 Any type of oats (quick cooking, old fashioned, etc) work in this recipe because they are blended in the food processor.
-Please do not leave them out, they’re necessary to help the veggie burgers hold together.
+All-purpose flour is a good substitutes.

 Nutrition